In an abandoned mansion...

 Feraligatr : While a guaranteed 160 for is amazing, being a Stage 2 with a high Energy requirement is out of the question.
 Sorry Feraligatr, in another metagame I would have given you a chance to shine.

-Lumineon : Set up Stage 1 Pokémon.
-The day card designers of Pokémon Card Laboratory understand this is useless even in Draft, this will be a small step for their R&D, and a giant leap for Pokémon TCG.
+Lumineon : "Set-up attack" Stage 1 Pokémon.
+The day card designers of Pokémon Card Laboratory understand this is useless even in Booster Draft, this will be a small step for their R&D, and a giant leap for Pokémon TCG.

 Jellicent : Printing bad cards was not enough, they had to print a card that helps your opponent to win !